barentroia/ncc-evaluation/README.md

 ### What is this repository for? ###

-* This repository contains the scripts to reproduce the real-world illustration of Rentroia-Pacheco 2023 publication entitled: Weighted metrics are required when evaluating the performance of prediction models in nested case-control cohorts.
+* This repository contains the scripts to reproduce the real-world illustration of the publication entitled: Weighted metrics are required when evaluating the performance of prediction models in nested case-control cohorts.
 * v.0.0

 ### How do I get set up? ###